redmi4x123/ErfanGSIs-Builder/README.md

 This repository is a GSI automation script using GitHub Actions and ErfanGSIs Tool.

-You can see the GSIs tool used by the repository [here](https://github.com/HitaloSama/ErfanGSIs)
+You can see the GSIs tool used by the repository [here](https://github.com/HitaloSama/ErfanGSIs-Hitsuki)

+## ATTENTION

+This repository has been discontinued!
+It is recommended to use the [Bot3-Workflow](https://github.com/HitaloSama/Bot3-Workflow) repository.

-## Thanks to
+### Thanks to

 * @Together08 for making the base script
 * @JamieHoSzeYui for translating repo and making it simple